fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 and then for each environment...

 1. tox creates a virtual environment in a .tox directory.
-2. tox pip installs some dependencies.
+2. tox pip install s some dependencies.
-3. tox pip installs your package from the sdist in step 1.
+3. tox pip install s your package from the sdist in step 1.
 4. tox runs your tests.

 After all of the environments are tested, tox reports a summary of how they